Jellemvdl/InstanceDiffusion-extension/README.md

 ```bash
 python src/lib/llm_submodule/chatgpt/chatgpt_generate_input.py
 ```
 You will be prompted to enter your ChatGPT API key.
-To request an API key, click here.
+To request an API key for an existing user account, [click here](https://platform.openai.com/settings/profile?tab=api-keys).
 Next, specify the number of image descriptions you would like to generate using ChatGPT.

-Locate the generated image descriptions:
-The requested image descriptions will be generated and saved in a folder named with a timestamp.
-This folder name will be printed on the terminal and can also be found in: src/lib/llm_submodule/chatgpt/chatgpt_data
+The requested image descriptions will be generated and saved in a folder (in src/lib/llm_submodule/chatgpt/chatgpt_data) named with a timestamp.
+This folder name will be printed on the terminal.

 Next, create the images from the LLM-generated input descriptions.
 ```bash